HAWC Study on the Ultra-High-Energy Gamma-Ray Emissions from the Pulsar Wind Nebula G32.64+0.53: Discussion

 For PSR~J1849-0001, the observed period $P = 38.5~\mathrm{ms}$ and its time derivative $\dot{P} = 1.4156\times10^{-14}~\mathrm{s~s^{-1}}$ yield a present-day spin-down luminosity of $\dot{E} \approx 9.8~\times10^{36}~\mathrm{erg~s^{-1}}$, assuming a canonical neutron star moment of inertia $I = 10^{45}~\mathrm{g~cm^{2}}$ \citep{PWNEvolution}.

 Under the assumption that the spin-down luminosity is used for magnetic dipole radiation, $\dot{\Omega}\propto \Omega^{3}$ where $\Omega=2\pi/P$, the spin-down luminosity evolves with time $t$ as:

 where $\dot{E}_{0}$ is the initial spin-down luminosity and $\tau_{0}=P_{0}^{2}/(2\dot{P}P)$ is the spin-down timescale.
 This timescale is determined by the pulsar's initial spin period, $P_0$.
-Since $P$ and $\dot{P}$ are measured, the initial spin period ($P_0$) is treated as a free parameter that determines the time-dependent injection of the nebula.
+Since $P$ and $\dot{P}$ are measured, $P_{0}$ determines the true age $\tau$ of the system through Equation~\ref{eq:age} below.

 We assume that a fraction of the instantaneous spin-down power, $\eta$, is converted into a population of relativistic electrons.
 This conversion efficiency $\eta$ is treated as a free parameter.
 The injected electron spectrum is assumed to follow COPL in Equation~\ref{eq:copl} with $E_0=1~\mathrm{TeV}$.
 These constitute free parameters of our model.